The Misplaced Trooper

 • Level: Late Intermediate, Early Advanced

-• Pages: 6 pages, 3 pages of music, cover included
+• Pages: 5 pages, 3 pages of music, cover included

 • Format: Instant PDF download

-• Studio Licence Bonus: Cover art, “make it your own” suggestions for students
+• Studio Licence Bonus: Cover art, composer notes with mastery tips and “make it your own” suggestions

 • Collections: May The Fourth

-“The Misplaced Trooper” is a late intermediate to early advanced piece composed almost entirely of minor chords that ranges from dark to playful.
-Between the rhythms and 7th through 13th chords this piece is meant to feel a bit off for a march.
+“The Misplaced Trooper” is a late intermediate to early advanced piece composed almost entirely of minor chords that range from dark to playful.
+Between the rhythms and 7th through 13th chords, this piece is meant to feel a bit off for a march.
 Yet when marching to the music, it works!
 It was inspired by the idea “What happens when you turn a march on its head rhythmically?”

 The Misplaced Trooper Level: